Tiyn/latextemplates/README.md

 # LaTeX Templates
-General LaTeX Templates i use.
+General LaTeX templates I use.

 ## Table of Content